TheHotseat/DCS-Scripts/MarineTrafficGenerator/readme.md

 - The Marine Traffic Generator script is currently only compatible with the Persian Gulf map.
 - AI units spawned by the script are currently stationary and do not follow a path.
- -There is no option to limit the number of ships spawned in a zone.
+- There is no option to limit the number of ships spawned in a zone.
 All ships within the zone will be spawned.

 **Notes**